michaelkandziora/shell.envdiff/README.md

 Input errors are written to standard error and never include a parsed value.
 An equal comparison has no normal output, so scripts can use the exit status without parsing prose.

+Use `envdiff --help` for the positional file arguments and `envdiff --version` to identify the installed command in build logs.